Krish6190/iot-project/README.md

 - RESTful API endpoints for image retrieval and device management
 - Real-time notification delivery when new security images are captured
 - Containerized deployment with Docker support
+- Automated image capture triggered by motion detection
+- Integration with Arduino and ESP-CAM for hardware-level security monitoring

 ### Frontend Features